janwilmake/generate-mcp-installation-guide/README.md

 No, also this is out of scope, and we are working towards a world where every client offers one-click installation without complex configuration instructions.
 Currently only public MCPs (without auth) or MCPs with OAuth (according to the [MCP protocol spec](https://modelcontextprotocol.io/specification/draft/basic/authorization)) are supported.

+**Can you add LLM client XYZ?**

+We favor clients with wide adoption, but less popular clients are also welcome if they have one-click-install deeplink support and support oauth.
+To add a client, please open a PR.

 ## TODO

 - For clients that don't support oauth, there must be a way to say that in the form, and with that, have different instructions that include api key OR disable these clients if the MCP doesn't allow URL or header-based auth